Warrior Class. The Crooked Path

 Alas, you come to what you think is the end, but you will find that the end of the Crooked Path is not reached.
 I hope Mr. Mayes keeps each of the next adventures Bey and Siren take are in a shorter novel form.

 His writing is colorful, descriptive, and verbose at times.
 I recommend The Crooked Path for those who like adventures of fictional yore and who have time on their hands or speed read.
-It is an epic tale that is an easy to read detailed adventure.
+It is an epic tale that is an easy to read the complete experience.